stoplightio/spectral/docs/guides/1-workflows.md

 - Run [Spectral CLI](2-cli.md) against design docs and get feedback very early on.
 - Run Spectral in [Stoplight Studio](https://stoplight.io/studio/) or [VS Code](https://github.com/stoplightio/vscode-spectral) automatically as you work, without switching to the CLI.
+- Run Spectral via Continuous Integration to avoid mistakes being introduced by people not using Spectral on their end.

 ## Linting Design-First Workflows